Mae Marsh: Later silent films (1916–1928)

 Marsh signed a lucrative contract with Samuel Goldwyn worth $2,500 per week after Intolerance, but none of the films she made with him were particularly successful.
 After her marriage to Lee Arms, a publicity agent for Goldwyn, in 1918, her film output decreased to about one per year.

 She starred in the 1918 film Fields of Honor.
 Marsh's last notable starring role was as a flapper for Griffith in The White Rose (1923) with Ivor Novello and Carol Dempster.
 She re-teamed with Novello for the film version of his hit stage play The Rat (1925).

 Sound films (1931–1964)

 Marsh returned from retirement to appear in sound films and played a role in Henry King's remake of Over the Hill (1931).
 She gravitated toward character roles, and worked in this manner for the next several decades.
 Marsh appeared in numerous popular films, such as Rebecca of Sunnybrook Farm (1932) and Little Man, What Now?
 (1934).
-She was co-starred with Henry B. Walthall again in Bachelor of Arts (1934).
+She co-starred with Henry B. Walthall again in Bachelor of Arts (1934).
 She also became a favorite of director John Ford, appearing in The Grapes of Wrath (1940), How Green Was My Valley (1941), 3 Godfathers (1948), and The Searchers (1956).